Towards Compact and Real-Time Terahertz Dual-Comb Spectroscopy Employing a Self-Detection Scheme

-To further demonstrate the free-space optical coupling and real-time detection characteristics of the multiheterodyne dual-comb system, we recorded a film to show that the dual-comb spectra with an A4 paper or metal board blocked in the beam path can be obtained in real time (see Visualization 1).
+To further demonstrate the free-space optical coupling and real-time detection characteristics of the dual-comb system, we recorded a video to show that the dual-comb spectra with an A4 paper or metal board in the beam path can be obtained in real time (see the Supplementary Video).